Laden with major honours at club and national-team level, and able to play pretty much anywhere on the pitch: we salute Alex Popp.

 Alex Popp has been starring in UEFA competition for more than a decade and shows no sign of stopping.

-A full-back-turned-forward-turned-midfielder-turned-playmaker, Popp has won UEFA Women's Cup honours with Duisburg and Wolfsburg, and an Olympic gold with Germany, who she inspired to the UEFA Women's EURO 2022 final after recovering from the latest of several injury setbacks.
+A full-back-turned-forward-turned-midfielder-turned-playmaker, Popp has won UEFA women's club honours with Duisburg and Wolfsburg, and an Olympic gold with Germany, who she inspired to the UEFA Women's EURO 2022 final after recovering from the latest of several injury setbacks before helping the She-Wolves to another UEFA Women's Champions League final, where she scored a record-equalling goal in defeat.

 What they say